 - Facilitate transport logistics for marketing

 - Provide entrepreneurial training and business coaching to young micro entrepreneurs.

 Access to Agricultural Finance

-- Facilitate establishment of input-marketing credits, deposit-guarantee credits and working capital loans
+- Facilitate the establishment of input-marketing credits, deposit-guarantee credits and working capital loans

 - Inform and train economic actors and their organisations about savings, credit management and the development of bankable business plans